adebola-io/quizwiz/docs/spec-v2.md

 4. Implementations can determine a MAX_ITERATION_COUNT, to prevent forever loops on insufficient topics and levels.
 5. While the length of `questions` is less than `number` and MAX_ITERATION_COUNT has not been surpassed:

-   -  For each topic in each category in `categoryList`:
+   -  For each topic in each shuffled version of category in shuffled version of `categoryList`:

       -  Select 2 random questions from the specified level.